The My Community Rights website and free advice service run by Locality helps communities to use the Community Rights

 There are four Community Rights:

 NALC has been heavily involved over the last few years in promoting parish involvement in My Community programmes – pushing agenda such as asset transfer, joined up service delivery and grassroots communications to parishes across England.
-With 90% of Neighbourhood Plans being delivered by parish councils, we are delighted that many parishes are participating in the Locality / DCLG Neighbourhood Planning programme.
-We also very strongly encourage parish councils to apply for the Locality Community Economic Development programme as local economic development is a huge agenda for the parish sector.
+With 90% of Neighbourhood Plans being delivered by parish councils, we are delighted that many parishes are participating in the Locality/MHCLG Neighbourhood Planning programme.
+NALC also very strongly encourage local councils to apply for the Locality Community Economic Development programme as local economic development is a huge agenda for the parish sector.
 We also very strongly continue to encourage parishes to join local consortia to apply to register for the Bright Ideas fund to scope establishing local community businesses.
-And we also strongly encourage community bodies or groups interested in finding out more about how to set up a new parish council (including Neighbourhood Forums) to visit the NALC Create A Council webpage.
+And we also strongly encourage community bodies or groups interested in finding out more about how to set up a new parish council (including Neighbourhood Forums) to visit the Create a Council webpage.